dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T850: Lack of oversight harms the environment through exploitation.
+### T850: Unchecked corporate actions lead to deforestation and pollution.

 |Support|
 |---|